cps-1/helm-charts/README.md

 helm repo update
 ```

-For the next steps we'll use `cps1` as the namespace and assume that it's already created.
+For the next steps we'll use `cps1` as the namespace and assume it's already created.

 ## Step 1: Install CPS1 Custom Resouce Definitions